GethReact/chocogram/README.md

 1) Copy all files to 'C:\usr'
 2) Launch 'install.bat' or 'silent.bat' for silent installation.
-3) programs will be installed immediately.
+3) Telegram will be installed on first logon of new user.
-4) Telegram will be installed on first logon.
+4) Other programs will be installed immediately.